rwaldron/tc39-notes/es8/2017-03/mar-23.md

 DE: For optimization potential currently across JavaScript engines there are  ....
 Could also be used to optimize integer as int64 (?).
 We could make it work with asm.js.

-MM: What's Smi
+MM: What's Smi?

-BE: Small integer
+BE: Small integer.

-YK: Fixnum
+YK: Fixnum.

 YK: I believe the optimizers are optimistic about optimizations.
-Do we expect that implementors will implement these optimizations.
+Do we expect that implementors will implement these optimizations?

 AK: They will be as good as if we implemented 64-bit integers.
 The main implementation feedback is that it won't be any worse than 64-bit integers.